 Hiroshi Lee: Stay put, Ran.
 I'll look around for the man in black.
 Don't fool around near the ovens.

 "Yankees".
 That's what Ai Fukuda called Hispanics.
-In Australian boarding schools, she would be the kind of student who'd call Japanese people "pommies
+In Australian boarding schools, she would be the kind of student who'd call Japanese people "pommies".
+And That's Terrible.

 Rica Watanabe: In any case, you're quite the real man, to put up with having to wear ballet shoes with your school uniform.

 Reality Ensues: Surprisingly averted quite a lot, as Hiroshi gets into a bunch of situations where his gender can potentially be revealed, including swim class.
 Also, the few times it isn't averted, it's subverted.

 Screwy Squirrel: Ai Fukuda is definitely one, with silly pranks ranging from stealing scripts to putting an oil slick in the hallway.
 It's made all the funnier in the Christmas Episode when she sings this classic after unleashing bats in the dormitories:

 Ai Fukuda: Jingle bells, Batman smells Robin laid an egg The Batmobile lost a wheel And The Joker got away, hey!
 Jingle bells, Batman smells Robin laid an egg The Batmobile lost a wheel And The Joker got away!